 Current Work

-Most of my career has been at the National Trust for Historic Preservation.
-Today I direct digital storytelling for both preservation professionals and a broader audience through the National Trust’s two key web properties, Preservation Leadership Forum and SavingPlaces.org.
+Since 2006 my work as a public historian has been at the National Trust for Historic Preservation.
+Today I direct digital storytelling for both a broader audience and preservation professionals through SavingPlaces.org.
 This work includes providing a strategic vision for content development, supporting my team with marketing across audiences through social media and e-mail, and a broader web strategy for Preservation Leadership Forum.

 My past work has included developing in person preservation leadership training, and leading conceptualization and development for major conference tracks for the National Trust’s annual meeting, PastForward—focused on technology, women’s history, and inclusion.

-As of April 2021 I serve on the board of the National Council on Public History.
+From April 2021-April 2024 I served on the board of the National Council on Public History.

 Read more about how I do history in this interview I did for Contingent Magazine in March 2020, and learn more about my work centered on multidisciplinary storytelling.